jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

 ### DV 6 Formula for calculating maximum deduction
 Formula used to calculate maximum deduction
-(1) The formula referred to in section DV 5(7) is— taxable income − non-resident passive income.
+(1) The formula referred to in section DV 5(7) is—taxable income − non-resident passive income.
 Definition of items in formula
 (2) The items in the formula are defined in subsections (3) and (4).
 Taxable income